AnshKhurana/anshkhurana.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming MSCS student at Stanford University.
+I am a graduate student in Computer Science at Stanford University.

 <!-- In particular, I am interested in building robust and generalisable Computer Vision models for healthcare applications. -->